JJ0BY/Infinite-Exponential-Tower-Fractal-Generator/README.md

 # Infinite-Exponential-Tower-Fractal-Generator
 <h1> Welcome to a Western University USRI project!
-Here are the steps to create your own fractal picture similar to the picture found on https://rcorless.github.io/Two-cycles.html </h1>
+Here are the steps to create your own fractal picture similar to the picture found on https://rcorless.github.io/Two-cycles.html
+These algorithims were used to create the pictures in the following publication: https://mapletransactions.org/index.php/maple/article/view/17003 </h1>

 ## Iterated Exponential Fractal